Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 The most important thing is to establish rapport and pitch accordingly.
 If your customer feels like they’ve been heard, you’ll stand out from the crowd.

-Don’t pick up the phone too hastily.
+Don’t pick up the phone too hastily either.
 First, research your customers and the market.
 If you work in B2B, you’ll want to research the business you’ll be calling.

-If you work in B2C, you can’t do much research on a specific customer, but you can do research on the customer base.
+If you work in B2C, you can’t do much research on a specific customer, but you can research the customer base, answering questions like:

-This knowledge will help you establish focus points in your call.
+This knowledge will help you establish the focus points in your call.

-Lead nurturing is another important technique to use while cold calling.
-If a lead already has a contract with a different company, check in from time to time.
-Eric made a point of how useful this technique can be:
+Even if a lead already has a contract with a different company, check in from time to time.
+Watkins reminded us how important nurturing leads can be:

 Of course, you’ll want to provide new information with every call.
-For this, you’ll need to keep notes for every prospect and review them before every call.
+For this, you’ll need to keep notes on your prospects and review them before calling.
 When contacting a lead, you want to avoid repeating the same information every time.

 Instead, give value to every call by providing information you haven’t talked about before.
 This gives justification to every call you make and keeps the prospect interested.